rskasturi/usecases/llm-rag/README.md

 4. **Contextual Retrieval**: Reformulates user questions based on chat history to provide more relevant responses.

 5. **Local Storage Management**: Manages persistent storage of documents and embeddings using local file storage.

+6. **Reranking**: Refines search results by reordering them based on relevance, typically using machine learning models to assess and improve the accuracy of the top results.

+7. **Contextual Compression Retriever**: Retrieves information by compressing and understanding the context of user queries, improving retrieval efficiency while maintaining the relevance of results.